PeterStine/group-project-3/README.md

 /mapping
 This directory contains the mapping JavaScript code in /static/js/logic.js, /static/css/style.css, and the HTML code in index.html which creates the map.
 The map itself has a selector to show all individual listings, In Person listings only, Hybrid listings only, Remote listings only, or all listings in a cluster map.
 Many of the Remote listings include a location (likely the location of the employer) and are included on the map at those locations.

+/webscraping
+This directory contains 3 files.
+The file indeed_webscraper.ipynb is a Jupyter Notebook file that was used in development.
+In its current form, the file indeed_webscaper.py is a Python script that scrapes job listings data from Indeed.com with a keyword search set for "Data Analyst", the location option set for "United States", and the Date Posted option set for "The Last 24 hours."
+Data for this project was scraped using the keyword search "Data Scientist."
+The file indeed_webscraper_starter.ipynb is a very early version provided by the teaching assistant to help get the group started.